kachurun/dnd-kit-solid/README.md

 - `disabled`: Set to `true` to prevent the droppable element from being a drop target.
 - `data`: Additional data about the droppable element that can be accessed in event handlers, modifiers, sensors or custom plugins.
 - `effects`: Advanced feature for setting up reactive effects that are automatically cleaned up when the component is unmounted.
+- Event handlers: All event handlers are passed to `useDragDropMonitor` and are filtered to only trigger for this specific droppable instance:
+  - `onBeforeDragStart`: Fires before drag begins (preventable)
+  - `onDragStart`: Fires when drag starts
+  - `onDragMove`: Fires during movement (preventable)
+  - `onDragOver`: Fires when over a droppable (preventable)
+  - `onCollision`: Fires on droppable collision (preventable)
+  - `onDragEnd`: Fires when drag ends

 ##### Output